lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/remove.md

-TemporaryVirtualFileSystem::remove — Adds a "remove" operation to the commit list for the given url and context.
+TemporaryVirtualFileSystem::remove — Adds a "remove" operation to the commit list for the given id and context.